gen-ar/gen-ar.github.io/README.md

 - Visit `https://username.github.io/reponame`
 - [Create QR code](https://www.qrcode-monkey.com/) for easy referral on smartphone

+Alternatively, [glitch.com](https://glitch.com) can be a great free place to host your projects.
+For simplest workflow, upload to GitHub, within glitch.com create a `glitch-hello-website` (static html) project, then use their `Tools` » `Import/Export` » `Import from GitHub`.

 ## Projects
 A collection of works that utilize this workflow can be found here: